FRRouting/frr/.github/ISSUE_TEMPLATE.md

-### How to submit issue
+### How to an submit issue
-Please use this text as a template and replace text in the sections or remove the entire section if that does not apply to your issue.
-For example in case of question or feature request, just description with some example is probably fine.
-Also remember to use github's markup form properly, especially in case of output or code listing.
+Please use this text as a template and replace text in the sections or remove the entire section if it does not apply to your issue.
+For example in case of a question or feature request, just description with some example is probably fine.
+Also remember to use GitHub Flavored Markdown properly, especially posting output or code listings.

 ### Things you may try first
-(put "x" in "[]" if you already tried following)
+(put "x" in "[ ]" if you already tried following)
-* [] Did you check if this is a duplicate issue?
+* [ ] Did you check if this is a duplicate issue?
-* [] Did you test it on the latest FRRouting/frr master branch?
+* [ ] Did you test it on the latest FRRouting/frr master branch?

 **Related Issue:**
 [fill here if applicable]